Shahar132/EasyFill/README.md

 <em>Figure 3.
 The selected document has been uploaded and is ready for extraction.</em>
 </p>

-Once the document is uploaded, it is securely transmitted through the Google Cloud Run middleware to Azure AI Document Intelligence for document analysis.
+The user is uploading the file , once the document is uploaded, it is securely transmitted through the Google Cloud Run middleware to Azure AI Document Intelligence for document analysis.

 ---